SubodhShil/Phitron/Semester 1/Course 3/Week 5 - Binary Tree/Module 17 - Binary Tree Implementation/Module17.md

 Unlike linear data structures, the non-linear data structures can't be print in linear order fashion since it has multiple path to be traversed.

-To traverse a binary tree there are specific way or order, such as:
+To traverse a binary tree there are mainly four such way to do, such as:

 1. Pre order traversing: Root ➔ Left subtree ➔ Right subtree
 2. In order traversing: Left subtree ➔ root ➔ Right subtree